djalbat/xgl/README.md

 Two cameras come as standard, the design camera and the gaming camera.

 The design camera points at the same place, with mouse movements moving it toward, away from or around that place when the mouse button is held down.
-If you hold the shift key down as well, you can alter the offset, namely the place at which it points.
+If you hold the shift key down as well then you can alter the offset, namely the place at which it points.
 You can set the initial distance, angles and offsets by way of attributes:

 ```
 <Scene ... >